StanfordPL/stoke/src/validator/README.md

 used to represent the actual AST, while the SymBitVector and SymBool classes manage memory (they do a poor job of this at the moment, btw).
 These are entirely safe to copy.
 If you leave one uninitialized, the pointer will be null and will crash when you try to use it.
+The underlying ASTs are all const.

 - Be sure to study how operators are overloaded.
 Operators &, |, ^ correspond to bitwise and, or and xor.  +, -, \*, /, <<, >> correspond to addition,